From the World Heritage inscription for Nahanni National Park:

 Given its status as one of the first dozen world heritage sites, I had high expectations for the Nahanni National Park.
 It did not disappoint.

-Nahanni should be considered on the same level as other first tier national parks in the world.
+Nahanni should be considered on the same level as other first-tier national parks in the world.
 As one former Nahanni park superintendent said, “it has elements of Yellowstone, Yosemite, and the Grand Canyon all in one park.”

 The signature image of the park and the main attraction is Virginia Falls (shown above).
 This waterfall is twice the height of Niagara Falls and it one of the most significant waterfalls in the world.
 The World Waterfall Database lists it as the #6 waterfall in the world and the highest rated in North America.
-The average volume of water which comes over the falls in on a par with Victoria Falls in Africa.
+The average volume of water that comes over the falls in on a par with Victoria Falls in Africa.

 If there was nothing in Nahanni but a giant waterfall, it would still probably be enough to warrant its listing as a World Heritage Site.
 However, the park itself is enormous and has so much more.
 Wikipedia lists it as the 25th largest protected area in the world.

 The mountains are rugged and stunning.
 There are dozens of deep blue glacial lakes all over the park.
 The Ram River gorge is on a par with some of the most stunning canyons I’ve seen anywhere.

 The reason you haven’t heard more about this park is quite simple: The only way to enter the park is by floatplane and it gets fewer than 1,000 visitors per year.

 Make no mistake, this is one of the great national parks of North America.
 If you frequent national parks in the US and Canada, Nahanni has to be on your list.